sambaran24967629/html-docs-hello-world/README.md

 # HTML Hello World

-This sample demonstrates a tiny Hello World HTML app for [App Service](https://docs.microsoft.com/azure/app-service).
+This is a sample demonstrates a tiny Hello World HTML app for [App Service](https://docs.microsoft.com/azure/app-service).

 # Contributing